 As soon as we start chewing a slice of bread, there are numerous microbes in the mouth that produce enzymes to start working on breaking down the hard-to-digest gluten gliadins.
 (7,8) These microbes were also found in the esophagus and stomach, suggesting that we have evolved a sophisticated process to be gluten-ready in the upper digestive tract as well as in the mouth.

 In the small intestine, a gluten (gliadin)-digesting enzyme called dipeptidyl peptidase IV (DPP-IV) is produced to assist in the complete breakdown of allergenic proteins such as gluten (wheat, rye, barley) and casein (milk and dairy products).
 (5) Most active in the brush border of the duodenum, DPP-IV has been shown to completely break down the proline-containing epitope of gliadin, the primary allergenic protein in gluten.
 DPP-IV has also been shown to markedly enhance the gluten- and casein-degrading capacity of other protein-digesting enzymes.
 (3,4,5)

-Gluten-digesting bacteria were also found in the large intestine, where they release enzymes called glutinases that also completely breakdown the hard-to-digest gliadins of gluten.
-The broken-down gluten proteins are used to feed the intestinal bacteria that produce gut-healthy short chain fatty acids (SCFA).
-These microbes are also able to provide fuel supply for other important bacteria in the gut.
+Gluten-digesting bacteria were also found in the large intestine, where they release enzymes called glutinases that also completely break down the hard-to-digest gliadins of gluten.
+The broken-down gluten proteins are used to feed the intestinal bacteria that produce gut-healthy short-chain fatty acids (SCFA).
+These microbes are also able to provide the fuel supply for other important bacteria in the gut.
 Any extra gluten is eliminated in the stool.
 (7,9)

 If we have not evolved to digest wheat, it seems the body has developed a very elaborate system to make use of wheat in every aspect of our digestive systems.